FAQ's

 Throughout the event, Final Frontier Patagonia will have a professional media team capturing high-quality photos and videos.
 While we will make every effort to feature all participants, this may not always be possible due to the vast distances involved and the natural spread of riders along the route.

 If your main motivation for joining is to get a photo, this might not be the right event for you.
-That said, all images in which participants appear will be shared with them and made freely available for personal use.

 If you prefer not to have your image appear on our website or social media channels, you can indicate this preference in the rider agreement following registration.